pozen/cond/README.md

 ```

-You can use it as a rule engine for condition check.
+You can use it as a rule engine for condition check, normally the Cond is a config data from configure file or DB.

-- How to use?
+- **How to use?**

 ```
 import (